 You may be asking yourself as you prepare for your next trip, ‘Why should I fundraise?’
 But you should really be asking yourself, ‘Why wouldn’t I?’

 Looking for some ideas to get you started?
-Check out all of our fundraising tips here.
+Check out some more EF fundraising tips.